Equations in virtually abelian groups: languages and growth: Relative growth of algebraic sets

 Let $\mathbf{z}=(z_1,\ldots,z_n)$ and $\partial_{z_i}$ denote the partial derivative with respect to $z_i$. \begin{dfn} A multivariate function $f(\mathbf{z})$ is \emph{holonomic} if the span of the set of partial derivatives over the ring of rational functions $\C(\mathbf{z})$ is finite-dimensional. \end{dfn} From this definition, we see that a function is holonomic if and only if it satisfies a linear differential equation involving partial derivatives of finite order, and rational coefficients, for each variable $z_i$.
 Holonomic functions thus generalise the class of algebraic functions.
 For a more complete introduction to this topic, see \cite{Flajolet}.

 In recent work \cite{Bishop}, Bishop extends results of Massazza \cite{Massazza} to show that a certain class of formal languages has holonomic multivariate growth series.
-The following Lemma follows easily from Proposition 4.2 of \cite{Bishop}, and the fact that holonomic functions are closed under algebraic substitution (Theorem B.3 of \cite{Flajolet}). \begin{lem} The weighted multivariate growth series of a polyhedral set (viewed as a formal language over the alphabet consisting of standard basis vectors) is holonomic. \end{lem}
+The following Lemma follows easily from Proposition 4.3 of \cite{Bishop}, and the fact that holonomic functions are closed under algebraic substitution (Theorem B.3 of \cite{Flajolet}). \begin{lem} The weighted multivariate growth series of a polyhedral set (viewed as a formal language over the alphabet consisting of standard basis vectors) is holonomic. \end{lem}

-\begin{theorem} Let $V\subset G^n$ be a coset-wise polyhedral set of tuples of elements of a virtually abelian group $G$.
-Then $V$ has holonomic weighted multivariate growth series, with respect to any weighted generating set. \end{theorem} \begin{proof} As in the proof of Theorem \ref{thm:rationaltuples}, the coset-wise polyhedral set $V$ is represented by a finite disjoint union of polyhedral sets in $\Z^{kn}$, where, as above, $k$ is the dimension of the normal free abelian subgroup of $G$, and $n$ is the number of variables in the system of equations.
+As in the univariate case, we prove a more general statement about coset-wise polyhedral subsets. \begin{theorem} Let $V\subset G^n$ be a coset-wise polyhedral set of tuples of elements of a virtually abelian group $G$.
+Then the weighted multivariate growth series $\mathbb{M}_{V\subseteq G^n,S}$ is holonomic, with respect to any generating set $S$. \end{theorem} \begin{proof} Following the proof of Theorem \ref{thm:rationaltuples}, the coset-wise polyhedral set $V$ is represented by a finite disjoint union of polyhedral sets in $\Z^{kn}$, where $k$ is the dimension of the finite-index free abelian normal subgroup of $G$.

-Lemma \ref{lem:polyholo} implies that the weighted multivariate growth series of each of these polyhedral sets (in the sense of part (1) of Definition \ref{def:MGS}) is holonomic.
-These series will involve $kn$ variables, say To obtain the weighted multivariate growth series of $V$ (in the sense of part (2) of Definition \ref{def:MGS}), we need only set each $z_{ij}=z_i$ and multiply each of the finitely many growth series by an appropriate constant to account for the contribution from each pattern $\upi$.
-The closure properties of holonomic functions (Theorem B.3 of \cite{Flajolet}) ensure that the resulting growth series is still holonomic (with variables $z_1,\ldots,z_n$ corresponding to the variables in the system of equations). \end{proof} \begin{cor} The solution set to any system of equations in a virtually abelian group has holonomic weighted multivariate growth series. \end{cor} \begin{proof} The proof of Theorem \ref{thm:soln_sets_rational} shows that any such solution set is coset-wise polyhedral. \end{proof}
+Lemma \ref{lem:polyholo} implies that the weighted multivariate growth series of each of these polyhedral sets (in the sense of Definition \ref{def:MGS}) is holonomic.
+These series will involve $kn$ variables, say To obtain the weighted multivariate growth series of $V$ (in the sense of Definition \ref{def:alggrowth}), we need only set each $z_{ij}=z_i$ and multiply each of the finitely many growth series by an appropriate constant to account for the contribution from each pattern $\upi$.
+The closure properties of holonomic functions (Theorem B.3 of \cite{Flajolet}) ensure that the resulting growth series is still holonomic (with variables $z_1,\ldots,z_n$ corresponding to the variables in the system of equations). \end{proof} \begin{cor} An algebraic set in a virtually abelian group has holonomic weighted multivariate growth series. \end{cor} \begin{proof} The proof of Theorem \ref{thm:soln_sets_rational} shows that any algebraic set is coset-wise polyhedral. \end{proof}